 3. Strive For Easy Readability

 Every email message your firm sends out needs to be easily readable and digestible.
 You should use large, clear fonts that readers won’t need to squint to see.
 Make sure the body of your message is easy to scan, just like you would a blog post.
 Make important points bold, or use bullet lists to make them easy to see.
-Above all, be sure your call to action (CTA) is clearly visible.
+Above all, ensure that your call to action (CTA) is prominently displayed, starting right from the subject line and seamlessly integrated throughout the email body.
+Utilizing action-oriented words like ‘attend,’ ‘register,’ or ‘read’ not only creates a clear and compelling CTA but also guides your recipients towards taking the desired actions you intend them to.

 4. Define The Purpose Of Each Email